Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 30 November 2025 02.22.18 UTC
+- WIB: Minggu, 30 November 2025 03.30.01 UTC
-- WITA: Minggu, 30 November 2025 03.22.18 UTC
+- WITA: Minggu, 30 November 2025 04.30.01 UTC
-- WIT: Minggu, 30 November 2025 04.22.18 UTC
+- WIT: Minggu, 30 November 2025 05.30.01 UTC

 Kutipan Inspiratif:
-"I am not bound to win, but i am bound to be true.
-I am not bound to succeed, but i am bound to live up to what light i have."
+"Man's nature is not essentially evil.
+Brute nature has been know to yield to the influence of love.
+You must never despair of human nature."

-Kategori: success
+Kategori: nature